Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 Tip: Your butter needs to be soft to get the right consistency.
 If you forgot to set it out, pop it in the microwave on the “soften” setting until the center is soft and the edges are slightly melted.
 If the mixture still feels too dry, add an extra tablespoon of butter or pop it in the microwave for 10 seconds or so.

-Then, grab the left edge of the dough and fold it toward the middle.
+Grab the left edge of the dough and fold it toward the middle.
 Repeat with the right edge so you have one long seam down the center.
-Pinch the top and bottom to seal in the filling so no cinnamon filling leaks out.
+Pinch the top and bottom closed to seal in the cinnamon filling so none leaks out.

 Spread the rest of the cinnamon sugar filling evenly over the top, leaving about an inch on each side.
 This will help create a clean seal so it doesn’t leak out.